amadzuki/saikou/README.md

 ### Future Features List

+- Item can be linked between manga and anime in ItemDetail with a switch button or something similar.
 - User can interact with other user through user profile and anime review.
 - User have to confirm their email after registration.
 - User can reset their password with reset link via email.